-To find the best jaw surgeon for your surgery, look for a team of specialists that includes:
+To find the best jaw surgeon for your needs, look for a team of specialists that includes:

-1. An experienced board-certified Maxillofacial surgeon, preferably dual board-certified in Maxillofacial Surgery but also board certified in Plastic Surgery and preferably with advanced training in Craniofacial Surgery from one of the top University Medical Centers in the USA.
+1. An experienced board-certified Maxillofacial surgeon, preferably dual board-certified in Maxillofacial Surgery and in Plastic Surgery and preferably with advanced training in Craniofacial Surgery from one of the top University Medical Centers in the USA.

 2. An experienced board-certified Orthodontist with at least 20 years of experience doing orthodontics in preparation specifically for jaw surgery.

-4. An experience prosthodontist or dentist and any appropriate allied specialists.
+4. An experienced prosthodontist or dentist and any appropriate allied specialists.

 Jaw surgery entails the jaws, bite, teeth, TMJ, airway, and face.
-The advantage of working with a multi-disciplinary team of specialists in each of these specialties in the diagnostic and treatment planning stage is that all relevant specialists collaborate and formulate an individualized plan specific for your condition.
+The advantage of working with a multi-disciplinary team of specialists is found in the diagnostic and treatment planning stage.
+During the initial stages of treatment, all relevant specialists collaborate and formulate an individualized plan specific for your condition.

 How long is the Jaw Surgery?